cforcomputer/cforcomputer.github.io/_posts/2019-06-20-oakhold-group-llc.md

 During the pandemic, I also spent a signficant amount of time working on my idea for a mechanical keyboard startup.
 I spent hours in my room learning how to build a keyboard from scratch.
 You can read more about my keyboard assembly project [in this post](https://cforcomputer.github.io/keyboard.html).

 Using the parts that I had built, I began to sell the PCBs and other components in kits on my Ebay store.
 I would buy PCBs for ~$0.50 in bulk and then sell them for $10+ each.
 This business, combined with the electronics resale, became the outsized part of my income during 2020.
-I also experimented with Silicon moulding keycaps, which is what the vacuum chamber on my desk was for.
-I also had created a web store called openkeyboard.com, which I wanted to be the amazon equivalent for anyone to sell parts for their custom mechanical keyboard builds.
+I also experimented with silicon moulding keycaps, which is what the vacuum chamber on my desk was for.
+I also had created a web store called openkeyboard.com, which I wanted to be the Amazon equivalent for anyone to sell parts for their custom mechanical keyboard builds.
 I planned to move my entire business to the website.

 ![my bedroom became an lab space in 2020](assets\images\projects\office-space.jpg)